How to Find a Professional Photographer

 What types of photos do you want and how do you plan to use them?

 There’s a major difference between advertising photos to sell your products and candid, environmental shots encapsulating an actual workspace.
 While you might not have a detailed shot list, identifying the types of photos you want and what you’ll be using them for will give you a better idea of what qualities you need.
-If you determine you need organic corporate photos to replace stock images on your site, you’ll look for a photographer with experience shooting commercially in your industry.
+If you determine you need organic corporate photography to replace stock images on your site, you’ll look for a photographer with experience shooting commercially in your industry.

 What format do you intend to use for your photos?